Three Gorges Dam Migration

 2009.
 Woodcut scroll, composition (image): 13 3/8 x 120 11/16" (34 x 306.5 cm); sheet (full sheet): 17 5/16 x 337 3/16" (44 x 856.5 cm)

-Started in 1994 and completed in the late 2000s, the Three Gorges Dam was built to curb flooding of China’s Yangtze River and provide hydroelectric power for a 10th of the country’s population.
-However, this massive public works project also brought with it controversy: Archaeological sites were destroyed, villages were inundated, and millions of residents were forced to relocate.
+Begun in 1994 and completed in 2006, the Three Gorges Dam was built to curb flooding of China’s Yangtze River and provide hydroelectric power for a portion of the country’s population.
+But this massive public works project was also controversial, since it swamped more than 1,000 historical and archeological sites, inundated villages with water, and forced millions of people to relocate.

 A setting for or a part of a story or narrative.